 Make sure your passport has at least six months validity.

 Civil unrest/Political tension

-Protests in Nepal's southern provinces bordering India have resulted in a shortage of fuel and other essential supplies throughout Nepal with resupply trucks from India unable to cross into Nepal.
-Petroleum products and cooking gas are being rationed and private vehicles currently cannot purchase fuel.
-Hotels and restaurants have started cutting down on services.
+Since mid 2015, protests in Nepal's southern provinces bordering India resulted in shortages of fuel and other essential supplies throughout Nepal with resupply trucks from India unable to cross into Nepal.
+The situation has eased with all border points now reopened.
+However, petroleum products and cooking gas are still being rationed and private vehicles often have to queue to purchase fuel.
+Hotels and restaurants have cut down on some services.
 Road transport has been affected and aviation fuel supplies are decreasing and domestic flights will be affected if the situation persists.
 If you are planning on travelling to Nepal we suggest you contact your tour provider to assess if your tour will be affected by the fuel shortages.

-Violent protests and strikes over Nepal's new draft constitution continue throughout the country.
-It is likely these protests will continue over coming months.
+Violent protests and strikes over Nepal's new draft constitution have occurred in parts of the country.
+It is possible these protests could reoccur continue over coming months.